How-to

 Once you've added your spots, create a new trip in Triply, set your dates, and let the AI build a day-by-day schedule.
 It will cluster nearby spots together, optimize the order within each day, and suggest additional places to fill any gaps.

-This takes about 15–30 minutes to set up a full trip from a list of 20–40 saved places.
-Compared to manually planning on a spreadsheet or trying to use Google My Maps, it's significantly faster.
+Setting up a full trip from a list of 20 to 40 saved places takes maybe half an hour this way.
+Compared to manually planning on a spreadsheet or trying to use Google My Maps, it's a lot faster.

 If you want more control over which saved places go into a trip, Google My Maps (maps.google.com/mymaps) lets you import your starred places and create custom layers.
 It's not a trip planner, but it's useful for visually grouping places by day or neighborhood before importing them into a planning tool.